This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Travel and Handling Equipment

-When traveling with your snake, invest in a secure, escape-proof carrier and consider snake handling gloves for safe transport and handling.
+When choosing a pet snake, consider gentle, non-venomous species like corn snakes for beginners, invest in a secure, escape-proof carrier and consider snake handling gloves for safe transport and handling.

 Creating a Safe and Healthy Environment